thoncoin/join-the-community/README.md

 ```

 # OBSTACLES (What might stand in the way?):
+Identified the challenges, problems, and issues we would have to overcome to achieve our vision.
 ```
--identified the challenges, problems, and issues we would have to overcome to achieve our vision. i.e:
+i.e:
 1. The vision is lost
 2. The Community does not growt